 - The CDC says it increases the risk of heart disease, stroke, & lung cancer

 - The American Cancer Society says tobacco’s tar & carbon monoxide are bad for your health

-- The Mayo Clinic says it’s terrible for your skin (premature wrinkles and dry skin)
+- The National Emphysema Foundation says it’s terrible for your skin (premature wrinkles and dry skin)

 - The American Heart Association says smoking is linked to 90% of lung cancer cases